fybrik/fybrik/site/docs/contribute/modules.md

 ## Steps for creating a module

 1. Implement the logic of the module you are contributing.
-The implementation can either be directly in the [Module Workload](#module-workload) or in an external component.
-If the logic is in an external component, then the module workload should act as a client - i.e. receiving parameters from the control plane and passing them to the external component.
+The implementation can either be directly in the [Module logic](#module-logic) or in an external component.
+If the logic is in an external component, then the module logic should act as a client - i.e. receiving parameters from the control plane and passing them to the external component.
 1. Create and publish the Docker image that contains the module logic.
-1. Create and publish the [Module Helm Chart](#module-helm-chart) that will be used by the control plane to deploy the module workload, update it, and delete it as necessary.
+1. Create and publish the [Module Helm Chart](#module-helm-chart) that will be used by the control plane to deploy the module, update it, and delete it as necessary.
-1. Create the [FybrikModule YAML](#fybrikmodule-yaml) which describes the capabilities of the module workload, in which flows it should be considered for inclusion, its supported interfaces, and the link to the module helm chart.
+1. Create the [FybrikModule YAML](#fybrikmodule-yaml) which describes the capabilities of the module, in which flows it should be considered for inclusion, its supported interfaces, and the link to the module helm chart.
 1. [Test](#test) the new module.

 These steps are described in the following sections in more detail, so that you can create your own modules for use by Fybrik.
 Note that a new module is maintained in its own git repository, separate from the [Fybrik](https://github.com/fybrik/fybrik) repository.

-before you start, consider using the [template module](https://github.com/fybrik/template-module), where you can create a new module repository with all the needed templates for the files you need.
+Before you start, consider using the [template module](https://github.com/fybrik/template-module) repository. with this template, you can easily create a repository for your own module that contains most of the needed templates and files.

-## Module Workload
+## Module logic

-The module workload is associated with a specific user workload and is deployed by the control plane.
+A running module is associated with a specific user workload and is deployed by the control plane.
-It may implement the logic required itself, or it may be a client interface to an external component.
+It may implement the logic required by itself, or it may be a client interface to an external component.
 The former will have module type "server" and the latter "config".

-There is also a third type of module workload known as a plugin.
-It provides a standard interface by which another module may invoke its capabilities.
-For example, you may have a module that reads data but doesn't know how to do data transforms.
-Rather than implementing transforms in the module workload code, it can call the plugin to do the transforms.
-The control plane deploys the relevant transform plugin as well as the read module.

 ### Configuration